infosupport/azureml-cookiecutter/README.rst

 .. code::

     ├─── README.md                  # Describes how to operate the project
-    ├─── requirements.txt           # Dependencies used by the project
+    ├─── conda_dependencies.yml     # Dependencies used by the project
     │
     ├─── my_project
     │    ├─── score.py              # The inference script